 Step 03: Prepare your Jigsaw

 - Choosing and mounting the right blade: Take the correct blade by your cutting needs, such as wood, metal, PVC etc. — Remember, High carbon steel (HCS) blades for wood and PVC and mounting it.

 - Plug-in or Battery pack: Plug the power cord.
-If the jigsaw is cordless, Insert the battery for its power source.
+If the is a cordless jigsaw, Insert the battery for its power source.

 - Press the trigger: Press or Pull the power trigger and stay for ruling full edge speed and keep it held down until finished cutting needs.